vdux/vdux/Readme.md

   * `children` - The child elements of your component
   * `state` - The state of your component
   * `local` - Directs an action to the current component's reducer (see the local state section)
-  * `ref` - Direct an action to another component's reducer (see the local state section)
   * `path` - The dotted path to your component in the DOM tree.
 For the most part, you probably don't need to worry about this.

 ### shouldUpdate